kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(f\) The applicant must establish an inspection and maintenance program for the continued airworthiness of the aircraft.

-\(g\) The applicant must show that a prototype aircraft has been flown for at least 50 hours under an experimental certificate issued under §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]] through 21.195, or under the auspices of an Armed Force of the United States.
+\(g\) The applicant must show that a prototype aircraft has been flown for at least 50 hours under an experimental certificate issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§§21.191]] through 21.195, or under the auspices of an Armed Force of the United States.
 However, in the case of an amendment to a provisional type certificate, the FAA may reduce the number of required flight hours.

 \[Doc.
 No. 5085, 29 FR 14566, Oct.
 24, 1964, as amended by Amdt.
 21-66, 54 FR 34329, Aug.
 18, 1989\]

 ### §21.83   Requirements for issue and amendment of Class II provisional type certificates.

-\(a\) An applicant who manufactures aircraft within the United States is entitled to the issue or amendment of a Class II provisional type certificate if he shows compliance with this section and the FAA finds that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations in paragraph (h) of this section, and §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§91.317]] and 121.207 of this chapter.
+\(a\) An applicant who manufactures aircraft within the United States is entitled to the issue or amendment of a Class II provisional type certificate if he shows compliance with this section and the FAA finds that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations in paragraph (h) of this section, and [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§§91.317]] and 121.207 of this chapter.

-\(b\) An applicant who manufactures aircraft in a country with which the United States has an agreement for the acceptance of those aircraft for export and import is entitled to the issue or amendment of a Class II provisional type certificate if the country in which the aircraft was manufactured certifies that the applicant has shown compliance with this section, that the aircraft meets the requirements of paragraph (f) of this section and that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations in paragraph (h) of this section and §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§91.317]] and 121.207 of this chapter.
+\(b\) An applicant who manufactures aircraft in a country with which the United States has an agreement for the acceptance of those aircraft for export and import is entitled to the issue or amendment of a Class II provisional type certificate if the country in which the aircraft was manufactured certifies that the applicant has shown compliance with this section, that the aircraft meets the requirements of paragraph (f) of this section and that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations in paragraph (h) of this section and [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§§91.317]] and 121.207 of this chapter.

 \(c\) The applicant must apply for a type certificate, in the transport category, for the aircraft.